Printer Problems – SAG

 3.You may have to make an announcement to the library patrons!

 - Make the announcement loud enough so they can be heard and sound professional.
-The same way a tour guide gets the message out to a tour group.
+Ask a circulation manager to make an announcement over the speaker system.

 - Tell them what the problem is, that we are working on as a solution, what they can do if anything.